A Guide to Several Taxes Imposed by New York City

 Property tax rates are set each year by the mayor and city council and they can also vary depending on the type of property.

 These tax rates are applied to property values to help determine each homeowner's annual tax liability.
-Property tax bills are sent out each year in June, and payments are due either in two semi-annual or four quarterly payments.
+Property taxes are due either in two semi-annual or four quarterly payments.

 New York City offers several exemptions and property tax reductions, including exemptions for senior citizens, veterans, and the disabled.
 The New York State STAR exemption for owner-occupied housing is also available, as well as property tax abatements or reductions for certain individuals.